antoinepnt/Autone_Intersprint/README.md

 # Autone_Intersprint
-This is a repository containing all my experimentations and docs related to the Autone project
+This is a repository containing all my experimentations and docs related to the Autone project.